-If you are searching for a tropical plant specimen that will lend that trade-wind ambience to your landscape during temperate months and, yet, is still hardy enough to survive a frigid winter, look no further.
+If you are searching for a tropical plant specimen that will lend that trade-wind ambiance to your landscape during temperate months and, yet, is still hardy enough to survive a frigid winter, look no further.
 The windmill palm (Trachycarpus fortunei) is just such a specimen.
-Not native to North America, but able to survive in USDA zones 8a-11, windmill palm trees are a hardy palm variety (to 10 degrees F. or lower) that can withstand a layer of snow.
+Not native to North America, but able to survive in USDA zones 8a-11, windmill palm trees are a hardy palm variety (to 10 degrees F./-12 C. or lower) that can withstand a layer of snow.

 Also known as Chusan palm, windmill palms are named for the large rounded leaves held above a slender stalk, creating a “windmill” like form.
-Windmill palm trees are covered with dense, brown hairy fibers with the 1.5 foot long fan-shaped fronds extending outward from jagged petioles.
+Windmill palm trees are covered with dense, brown hairy fibers with the 1 1/2-foot long, fan-shaped fronds extending outward from jagged petioles.
 Although the windmill palm can attain heights of 40 feet, it is a slow growing variety and generally is seen between 10 and 20 feet by about 12 feet wide.

 Windmill palm trees flower too.
-Male and female flowers are 2-3 inches long, dense yellow and borne on separate plants held close to the trunk of the tree.
-The trunk of this palmate appears to be sheathed in burlap and is quite slender (8-10 inches in diameter), tapering downward from the top.
+Male and female flowers are 2 to 3 inches long, dense yellow and borne on separate plants held close to the trunk of the tree.
+The trunk of this palmate appears to be sheathed in burlap and is quite slender (8 to 10 inches in diameter), tapering downward from the top.

 How to Plant a Windmill Palm Tree